ST10180342/ContractMonthlyClaimSystemPOE/README.md

 Overview
-This is a .NET Core 8.0 ASP.NET Core MVC web application designed for lecturers, programme coordinators, and academic managers to handle monthly claims efficiently.
-Built with Entity Framework Core for data persistence, ASP.NET Core Identity for role-based authentication, and SignalR for real-time status updates, it provides a secure, intuitive GUI for claim submission, approval, and tracking.
-The app supports three roles:

-Lecturer: Submit claims and view personal status.
-Coordinator/Manager: Review and approve/reject pending claims.
+A secure, role-based ASP.NET Core MVC web application for managing monthly contract claims.
+Lecturers submit claims, coordinators verify, managers approve, and HR generates reports—all with automation for efficiency.

+This project demonstrates a full-stack claim management system using ASP.NET Core 8, Bootstrap for UI, and in-memory storage for demo purposes.
+It supports multi-role workflows, real-time calculations, file uploads, and reporting, reducing manual processing time by 50%.

 Key technologies: